csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

   presence of a theme.
 * `s-`: Signify that a class creates a new styling context or <i>Scope</i>.
-  Similar to a Theme, but not necessarily cosmetic, these should be used sparingly—they can be open to abuse and lead to poor CSS if not used wisely.
+  Similar to a Theme, but not necessarily cosmetic, these should be used sparingly — they can be open to abuse and lead to poor CSS if not used wisely.
 * `is-`, `has-`: Signify that the piece of UI in question is currently styled a certain way because of a state or condition.
 This stateful namespace is gorgeous, and comes from [SMACSS](https://smacss.com/).
 It tells us that the DOM currently has a temporary, optional, or short-lived style applied to it due to a certain state being invoked.
-* `_`: Signify that this class is the worst of the worst—a hack!
+* `_`: Signify that this class is the worst of the worst — a hack!
 Sometimes, although incredibly rarely, we need to add a class in our markup in order to force something to work.
 If we do this, we need to let others know that this class is less than ideal, and hopefully temporary (i.e. <q>do not bind onto